-- Stove must be placed on the Travis Industries legs. - Floor protection must extend to the sides, rear, and front of the stove (see "Clearances" below for minimum floor protection).
+- Stove must be placed on the Travis Industries legs. - Floor protection must extend to the sides, rear, and front of the stove (see "Clearances" for minimum floor protection). - Floor protection must be non-combustible and at least .018" thick (26 gauge). - No R value is required for floor protection (R = 0).